Table of Contents

 n8n is technically too complex in some cases.
 For example, connecting a Gmail account to a trigger or action proves difficult when setting up email management automation.
 It requires you to go into the Google Cloud Console and adjust several settings.
 That's something the average user would find hard to figure out on their own.
 In Activepieces, you can connect your Google account with just a few clicks.

-Activepieces is powerful enough to handle complex flows but intuitive enough that non-technical users can start building flows within minutes.
+Activepieces is powerful enough to handle complex flows but intuitive enough that non-technical you can start building flows within minutes.
 This combination of accessibility and openness is what attracts attention among the many automation tools available.

-Install Activepieces locally using Docker.
+Install Activepieces locally using Docker

-Docker is the easiest way to get started.
+Docker is the easiest way to get started

-To test it yourself, install Activepieces using Docker .
+To test it yourself, install Activepieces using Docker.
 This ensures you can run Activepieces on your own computer, where you have full control over the data and environment.
 This method is best for personal testing because it runs a single instance on one machine.

-Note : If you want to run multiple instances of Activepieces (for example, in a production environment), you need to use Docker Compose.
+Note: If you want to run multiple instances of Activepieces (for example, in a production environment), you need to use Docker Compose.

 To install Activepieces in Docker, open Windows PowerShell (you can use other terminals like Command Prompt or Git Bash).
 Then, enter the command below to download and launch the latest version: